ZendHQ Installation and Configuration

 Installing the ZendHQ User Interface

 ZendHQ has a separate GUI for interacting with the daemon.
-For more information, see ZendHQ User Interface Installation.
+For more information about how to install it on Windows, macOS, or Linux, see ZendHQ User Interface Installation.